South Carolina Novel Prize

 - Submission must be an original work of which the applicant is the sole author.

 - We cannot give reasons for refusal or enter into correspondence or make suggestions, edits, or recommendations about submitted manuscripts.

 - We will accept multiple entries from one author (no more than three novels will be accepted).

 - The winning author will agree to at least five public appearances/book signings around the state.

-Clicking the button below (coming Jan.
-2!) will open Submittable, where you will choose the FY2020 Novel Competition and create a user name and password.
+Clicking the button below will open Submittable, where you can sign in or create a user name and password.
 You will then complete the application page, upload your manuscript and résumé, and enter your credit card information.

 Hub City Press reserves the right not to publish any of the submissions that have been solicited.
 Each submission must be accompanied by a processing fee of $35, payable by debit/credit card with online submission.
 No entry fees will be returned.

 Applicants must submit a manuscript and résumé online.
 Manuscripts submitted separately will not be processed.

 - Upload one copy of your manuscript.
 Multiple file types are accepted.

 - Name your manuscript using the novel’s title, NOT your name.